-Purpose: A comprehensive examination is required of all students in the Ph.D.
-School Psychology Program and is designed as a comprehensive and valid assessment of the student's knowledge of the field of school psychology, consistent with national expectations for knowledge at the doctoral level.
+Purpose: A comprehensive examination is required of all students in the School Psychology Ph.D.
+Program, and is designed as a a comprehensive and valid assessment of the student's knowledge of the field of school psychology, consistent with national expectations for knowledge at the doctoral level.
 Questions are designed to elicit integrative, synthesizing responses with ethical considerations implicit or explicit in every question.
 The examination is administered during the Fall and Spring semesters.

-Requirements: To qualify to take the doctoral examinations, the student is to file a request the semester prior to the examination semester by writing to the doctoral examination coordinator.
+Requirements: To qualify to take the doctoral examinations, the student is to file a request the semester prior to the examination semester, by writing to the doctoral examination coordinator and submitting t the comprehensive exam checklist.
 Should the faculty believe the student needs to obtain additional competencies prior to taking the doctoral examination, then additional course work, and other preparation may be required.
 Doctoral students will not be allowed to take their comprehensive examinations with an outstanding "Incomplete" grade.

-The student is also required to submit all of the following, in writing, to the doctoral examination coordinator by February 1 for the spring semester, or by September 1 of the fall semester.
-The student may request that the program assistant print a transcript that documents all but the last two items below:
+The student is also required to submit all of the following in writing, to the doctoral examination coordinator by February 1, for the spring semester, or by September 1, for the fall semester.